 - Sugar free chocolate for sprinkling optional

-- Add cream cheese, ½ cup whipping cream, peanut butter, erythritol (or stevia), cocoa, vanilla, and salt to a medium mixing bowl.
+- Add the cream cheese, ½ cup whipping cream, peanut butter, erythritol (or stevia), cocoa, vanilla, and salt to a medium mixing bowl.

 - Beat with an electric mixer until thoroughly combined and smooth.
 Continue beating for about 3 minutes.
 This will help the sweetener dissolve nicely.
 There should be no bits of cream cheese showing and the batter will be smooth.